Mindfulness and emotional first aid

 Links to helpful mindfulness and emotional first aid resources.

-As the world starts to come out of lockdown, the worry and anxiety caused by the shift back to ‘normal’ might be difficult to deal with.
+As the UK starts continues to relax coronavirus resetrictions, the worry and anxiety caused by the shift back to ‘normal’ might be difficult to deal with.

 Don’t feel your new normal has to be the same normal as it was pre-pandemic.
 Take some time to think about the last year, how you have changed, what you have discovered and what you would like to do differently moving forward.
 Everyone is different now and your routines, behaviour and priorities may well have changed to reflect this.

 Remember to be kind to yourself; take some time to think about what you want this new chapter to look like, how you and your family are moving forward and how you can achieve this.

 To help you with this, the below links can offer some support:

 Do you practice Mindfulness?

 Mindful.org is a great place to start and the practice can help reduce feelings of anxiety and round you in the present.